open-neuromorphic/open-neuromorphic.github.io/content/blog/announcing-2026-executive-committee/index.md

 > *"We need to balance inclusivity with scientific standards.
 I look forward to helping ONM become a credible, authoritative resource where open science can thrive."*

 ### **Secretary: Effiong Blessing**
-Effiong has been elected Secretary.
-With a strong background in collaborative projects (including leadership within **Project Phaser**), Effiong will focus on communications and community engagement.
-Her priorities include expanding our educational pipelines and fostering engagement through competitions.
+Effiong Blessing is a PhD candidate in Computer Science specializing in neuromorphic computing and brain-inspired AI.
+Her work sits at the intersection of spiking neural networks, hybrid SNN-LLM architectures, energy-efficient AI systems and cross-modal neuromorphic systems.
+She co-leads Project PHASOR, a multi-institutional neuromorphic computing initiative, and is an active member of the NIH BRAIN Initiative NeuroAI community.

-> *"I am excited to help build structured pathways—like our upcoming 'Zero to Silicon' series—that take students from curiosity to contribution."*
+As Secretary of Open Neuromorphic, she focuses on community engagement, educational pipelines, and competitions — including the upcoming Zero to Silicon series designed to take students from curiosity to contribution.

 ---